-How to Make Weed Gummies
+How to Make Weed Gummies | Chatelaine

-Earlier this summer, I tried some of the new cannabis drinks available in Canada, and I enjoyed finally having non-alcoholic beverage options that imparted a similar effect to alcohol, as well as an alternative to smoking cannabis or ingesting cannabis oils.
-I was especially excited to try the Dissolvable THC Powder—a water-soluble powder that is formulated to have a rapid onset of intoxication and relaxation effects in about 15 min.
-The powder can be added to beverages, from coffee to water and anything in between.
+While sampling some of the cannabis drinks available in Canada, I enjoyed finally having non-alcoholic beverage options that imparted a similar effect to alcohol, as well as an alternative to smoking cannabis or ingesting cannabis oils.
+I was especially excited to try the Dissolvable THC Powder.
+The water-soluble powder can be added to beverages, from coffee to water and anything in between.
 It made me wonder–could I use it to make candy, too?

-While it’s easy enough to purchase gummies online or in stores, making your own infused candy allows you to customize your preferred dosage and flavour.
-Another advantage: Because I’m using a rapid-onset powder, these gummies could potentially take less time to take effect, as compared to most retail edible products, which can take anywhere from 30 minutes to 4 hours to kick in.
+While it’s easy enough to purchase weed gummies online or in stores, making your own infused candy allows you to customize your preferred dosage and flavour.
+Another advantage: Because I’m using a rapid-onset powder, these homemade cannabis gummies could potentially take less time to take effect, as compared to most retail edible products, which can take anywhere from 30 minutes to 4 hours to kick in.

-I put the powder to the test by attempting my own weed gummies.
+I put the powder to the test by attempting my own weed gummies recipe.
 Cannabis oils are great for making oil-based treats (like chocolates and cookies), but to make candies, you’ll need water-soluble powders (such as the Green Organic Dutchman’s Dissolvable THC Powder), or water-soluble extracts (such as Truss’s Veryvell Drops).
-Both brands are easily available for purchase via legalized online retailers such as OCS, BC Cannabis Stores, Alberta Cannabis (and more retailers here.)
+Both brands are easily available for purchase via legalized online retailers such as OCS, BC Cannabis Stores or Alberta Cannabis.
 If you plan to visit a legalized brick-and-mortar store, I’d suggest calling in advance to make sure it carries one of these products.

 After several attempts, I worked out a recipe I was happy with.
-These gummies need only four essential ingredients, and are ready to eat in 30 minutes.
+This batch of gummies need only four essential ingredients, and are ready to eat in 30 minutes.
 They’re portable, delicious and most importantly, quick to take effect (they took about 20 minutes for me).
 This batch will yield 20 x 1/2-tsp candies (or 10 x 1 tsp candies).
-But as long as you fill same-sized moulds, you can accurately calculate the dosage of each gummy—just divide the total THC mg added to the batch by the number of gummies made.
+But as long as you fill same-sized moulds, you can accurately calculate the dosage of each gummy bear—just divide the total THC mg added to the batch by the number of gummies made.

 As with all edibles, keep out of reach from children and pets.
 If you are a novice user, always start low and go slow to figure out what dosage works for you.
 (My personal suggestion for friends who are new to edibles is trying 1 mg THC per serving, then—if you wish—incrementally increasing the amount of THC by 0.5 mg each subsequent time you use it.)

-Weed Gummies
+Weed Gummies Recipe

 Makes 20 x 1/2-tsp candies